5 questions we all have about portfolio rebalancing

-Bankrate investing editor Johna Strickland has made a career out of explaining complicated topics to everyday people.
-As an editor and journalist for 15 years, she has touched on nearly every aspect of personal finance and written extensively about the intricacies of public money across local, state and federal entities to help educate taxpayers.
+Bankrate investing editor Johna Strickland has built her career on explaining complicated topics to everyday people.
+As an editor and journalist for more than 15 years, she has touched on nearly every aspect of personal finance and written extensively about the intricacies of public money across local, state and federal entities to help educate taxpayers.

 Her coverage included focusing on the financial impacts of government budgets and projects, taxes, legal cases and legislative initiatives.
-She believes in investing what you can as early as you can and loves spending travel credit card rewards and planning for retirement.
+She believes in investing what you can as early as you can and loves spending travel credit card rewards and fiddling with her retirement plan.

 Johna wants you to know